pleiszenburg/zugbruecke/README.rst

 **pycrosscall** is an EXPERIMENTAL **Python module**.
-It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. pycrosscall is designed as a **drop-in replacement of ctypes' windll interface**.
+It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. pycrosscall is designed as a **drop-in replacement for ctypes' windll interface**.
 *Based on Wine*, it starts a stand-alone Windows Python interpreter in the background, which is used to execute the called DLL routines.
 Communication between the UNIX-side and the Windows/Wine-side is based on Python's